Every small business owner wants to know how to cut costs for their small business. Why spend your hard-earned cash when you don’t need to?

 “Instead of spending hundred or thousands of dollars on attending conferences to learn new skills (tickets, travel, accommodations, and food can all add up), consider using that budget to spend on online courses like Lynda.com or Udemy—all within the comfort of your desk or anywhere with internet connection, for that matter.
 But if you’re more keen on the networking part that comes with attending conferences, join your local meetup group or an online forum.
 Or do both.
 They are both either free to use or have very low costs in comparison to going to a conference.”

-– Ahmed Khalifa, Founder & Director of IgniteRock.
+– Ahmed Khalifa, founder and director of IgniteRock.

-– Sophie Knowles, Founder & CEO of PDF Pro.
+– Sophie Knowles, founder and CEO of PDF Pro.

 “Any small business owner should check every single invoice they get.
 You wouldn’t believe how many times we get charged more on our invoices by mistake.
 It’s easy to fix, but hard to spot—especially when you don’t double check your invoices.”